VIDEO: Head Lice Up Close, And All Too Personal

 "The claw and spine are adapted to hold [onto] a human hair on the scalp," says medical entomologist Kosta Mumcuoglu, who studies lice at the Hebrew University of Jerusalem.
 "The other hairs of the body are usually too thick for them," he says, "and they can't hold them."

-However, two other species of lice can live elsewhere on the human body: the clothing louse, which lives in the clothes of people who can't change them often enough, and the pubic louse, which spreads during sexual contact.
+However, two other types of lice can live elsewhere on the human body: the clothing louse, which lives in the clothes of people who can't change them often enough, and the pubic louse, which spreads during sexual contact.

 "[The pubic louse] has stronger claws," Mumcuoglu notes, "to catch the thicker hairs of that region."

-Between 2013 and 2015, John Clark and colleagues at the University of Massachusetts Amherst tested lice in every state except West Virginia and Alaska.
+Between 2013 and 2015, John Clark and colleagues at the University of Massachusetts Amherst tested head lice in every state except West Virginia and Alaska.
 They found that the insects had become overwhelmingly resistant to the chemicals used in the most common over-the-counter lice treatments: natural insecticides called pyrethrins and the analogous synthetic versions, pyrethroids.

 However, other products do still work against lice, Clark says.
 Prescription treatments that contain the insecticides ivermectin and spinosad are effective louse killers — they're useful against louse eggs, as well as the adult insects.
 And treatments that work as suffocants — blocking the lice's breathing holes — and hot-air devices that desiccate the lice also work.
 Tea tree oil can work both as a repellent and a "pretty good" insecticide, Clark adds.
 And then there's combing, which can be surprisingly effective.